 The most common cause of glaucoma is increased eye pressure.
 Eye pressure, also called intraocular pressure or IOP, is a measurement of the fluid pressure inside the eye.

 Glaucoma affects 65 million people worldwide, and it’s estimated that 10 percent of these are legally blind.
 Many people wonder what can be done to prevent or help with the treatment.

 This condition is usually caused by fluid building up in the front part of the eye, which increases pressure inside the eye.
 This damage to the optic nerve causes permanent vision loss.

 Left untreated, glaucoma can lead to ‘Tunnel Vision’ and total blindness.

 The primary way to slow the progression of glaucoma is by lowering IOP or eye pressure with surgery or medications.

 The Journal of Glaucoma published a study in 2019 that showed mindfulness meditation may help lower intraocular pressure (IOP) and improve quality of life by lowering stress-related chemicals and hormones.

-If you are interested in lowering your eye pressure due to glaucoma the Find an Eye Doctor directory lists eye doctors near you that are experienced in treating glaucoma and discuss how meditation can be part of your treatment option.
+If you are interested in lowering your eye pressure the Find an Eye Doctor directory lists eye doctors near you that are experienced in treating glaucoma.

 Find an eye doctor near you